apenella/go-ansible/README.md

 #### Executabler interface

-// TODO
+The `Executabler` interface defines a component required by the `DefaultExecute` executor, responsible for executing commands.
+Through the `Executabler` interface, you can model the execution of commands according to your requirements.

-The `Executabler` interface is used to define the components that can be executed.
-The `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` structs implement the `Executabler` interface.
+Below is the definition of the `Executabler` interface:

 ```go
 type Executabler interface {